The Contractor Myth

 improper or no permits, as well as a lack of consistency and thoroughness from many of our

 Municipal Building Inspectors.
-Land costs are extremely high too, making profit even tougher
+Land costs are extremely high too, making profit even

-better protect Hawaii's consumers.
+regulation, to better protect Hawaii's consumers.

 Are their some good quality homes here?
 You bet.
 But not as many as one would expect.